What are the most spectacular roads in Paraguay?

 Trans-Chaco Highway is one of the most iconic roads of South America

-Trans-Chaco Highway, also referred to as Ruta Nacional 9, Ruta PY09, or Ruta Nacional Número 9 "Dr. Carlos Antonio López", stands out as one of South America's most renowned roads.
+Trans-Chaco Highway, also known as Ruta Nacional 9, Ruta PY09, or Ruta Nacional Número 9 "Dr. Carlos Antonio López," is a significant road in South America.

 The longest straight roads of Paraguay